aragon/connect/docs/advanced/app-subgraphs.md

 ### 1. Modify package.json with your username and subgraph name

-In `package.json`, you'll find a bunch of scripts that reference the user "aragon" and the app name "voting".
-Change these to your user or Github organization name.
+In `package.json`, you'll find a bunch of scripts that reference the user "aragon" and the application "voting".
+Change these to your user or Github organization's name, and your application's name.

 ### 2. Create your subgraphs in the TheGraph dashboard